 - The life course of chronic disease

 - Brain development and mental health

-- Aboriginal health and well-being
+- Aboriginal health and wellbeing

-The Conference also covered topics such as the mechanisms which underpin the development and progression of chronic disease and mental health conditions, the emerging models of care which optimise the involvement of individuals and community in the management of health problems.
+The Conference program also covered topics such as the mechanisms which underpin the development and progression of chronic disease and mental health conditions, the emerging models of care which optimise the involvement of individuals and community in the management of health problems.
 The impact of environment, physical activity and obesity was also explored.
 Finally, the Conference showcased the latest advances in Aboriginal health and well-being, looking at the significant benefits arising from the co-design of health promotion and health management programs by health professionals and Aboriginal communities.

 2017 Science on the Swan

 Did you know that 75% of newly emerging diseases in the last 30 years are the result of zoonotic (human – nonhuman) transmission?
 Population growth, climate change, lifestyle shifts and rapid transportation profoundly affect global disease profiles and acquisition risk.
 One Health was a Conference interested in an integrated effort of multiple disciplines to understand how these factors interact to increase the risk of emergent diseases on a global scale.

 The Conference program covered topics including emergent pandemic disease threat, bacterial and fungal infections, cultural beliefs and public health solutions, personalised treatment of infectious disease, stem cell therapies, biomedical technology innovation and other emerging technologies, regenerative medicine, The Omics revolution and large data mining of amalgamated databases.